shivannis/xandr-docs-public/xandr-docs/articles/digital-platform-api/ad-profile-service.md

 ms.custom: digital-platform-api
 ---

-# Digital Platform API - Ad Profile service
+# Digital Platform API - Ad profile service

 A network may want to create "ad approval profiles" to define what kinds of brands and creatives can and cannot run on their publishers' pages.
 The Ad Profile Service lets you create your ad approval profiles at the member level or the publisher level.
 To create them at the publisher level, include a publisher ID.
 If no publisher ID is included, it will be a network-level profile available for use with all publishers.